LostArtefacts/TRX/docs/2-COMMANDS.md

 - `/strings`
   Reloads the current language files on the fly.
 Très utile for translators.

+- `/screenshot [path]`
+  Commemorates Lara's antics by taking a picture and saving it to the optional path (relative to the game root directory).

 - `/lua {string}`
   Type any LUA code to run it on the spot.
 Proceed with caution, or at least a sense of adventure!